 Makes your hair and scalp oily

-If you think that each time you are stressed, your scalp tends to feel oilier than usual, it’s because stress increases the production of a hormone called cortisol.
-This sudden rise in cortisol levels makes the sebaceous glands in your scalp go into overdrive.
+Each time you are stressed, yourr body releases a hormone called called cortisol.
+This is activates the sebaceous glands in your scalp and makes them work in overdrive.
 All the excess sebum release makes your hair and scalp feel extremely greasy and limp.

 Slows down hair growth